Matthew Arau, LU'97

-Arau has presented clinics on student leadership at the Colorado Music Educators Association, and universities and high schools around the country.
-He will be presenting a clinic, “Leadership Matters,” at the 2014 International Midwest Band and Orchestra Clinic in Chicago and the Western International Band Clinic in Seattle.
-He has guest conducted honor bands and honor jazz bands of all levels.
-He is an active concert band, jazz band and marching band adjudicator.
-Arau has continued to be an active jazz and classical saxophonist throughout his teaching and academic career.
+Arau has presented clinics on student leadership at the International Midwest Band and Orchestra Clinic in Chicago, the Western International Band Clinic in Seattle, the Conn-Selmer Institute in Indiana and the Colorado Music Educators Association and universities and high schools around the country.
+He teaches student leadership at the Metro-Capitol Leadership Academy in Sherwood, Oregon and the CSU Band Leadership Academy in Ft.
+Collins, Colorado.
+During the summer and fall of 2015, he will be the keynote speaker on leadership for the Midwest Music Seminar Leadership Seminar in Ohio and the Fishers Marching Invitational in Indiana.
+He guest conducts honor bands and honor jazz bands of all levels, is an active concert band, jazz band and marching band adjudicator.
+He has continued to be an active jazz and classical saxophonist throughout his teaching and academic career.

 Prior to pursuing his doctoral degree, Arau was the Director of Bands at Loveland High School in Loveland, Colorado from 2005-2012.
 The Loveland H.S.
 Wind Symphony was featured at the Western International Band Clinic (WIBC) in Seattle and two times at the Colorado Music Educators Association Convention.
-The Marching Band won the Colorado 4A State Marching Band Championship and the Class AA Championship at the Bands of America Super Regional in San Antonio, Texas.
+The Loveland Marching Band won the Colorado 4A State Marching Band Championship and the Class AA Championship at the Bands of America Super Regional in San Antonio, Texas.
 Arau began his teaching career in 1997 as the Director of Bands at Walt Clark Middle School.
 The Walt Clark Honor Band was featured at the Colorado Music Educators Association Convention.

 Arau has served on the staff of WIBC since 2004 and was on the staff of the American Band College in Ashland, Oregon from 2004-2011.
 Arau received his Masters of Science in Music from the American Band College at Southern Oregon University in 2003.
 He graduated magna cum laude from Lawrence University in 1997 with a Bachelor of Music in K-12 Instrumental Music Education, Music Performance (Classical) and Music Performance with an emphasis in Jazz Studies and a Bachelor of Arts in Government with teaching certification in political science.

 Mr. Arau’s professional affiliations include the College Band Directors National Association, the National Association for Music Education and the World Association of Symphonic Bands and Ensembles.
 He is a past Western Region Representative of the American School Band Directors Association and Instrumental Representative of the Colorado Music Educators Association.
-His writings on music and music education are published in Conn-Selmer Keynotes and Touchpoint, Bandworld Magazine, and The Saxophone Journal.
+His writings on music and music education are published in Conn-Selmer Keynotes and Touchpoint, Bandworld Magazine and The Saxophone Journal.